aeveis/haxeflixel-pixel-parity-shader/README.md

 Knowing the width and height, the UVs in the camera are ceiling-ed to next pixel color.

 ### Notes
 - May not work as well when scale is 1.
+- You can get some blurring, especially if sprites are at a sub pixel value.
 - Does not currently work with resizing windows, as the UVs do not update with a window resize.